ikerurda/neovim/README.md

 and [jordanisaacs](https://github.com/jordanisaacs/neovim-flake) configs.

 ## How to use
+1. Remotely: `nix run github:ikerurda/neovim`
+2. From the cloned repository:
-1. `nix run` runs the app and `nix develop` bulds the shell
+a) `nix run` runs the app and `nix develop` bulds the shell

-2. You can also modify the package with the overlay:
+b) You can also modify the package with the overlay:
 ```
 overlays = [
   neovim.overlays.default